The Start of 2025 Trade War!

 In June 2025, after Geneva and London negotiations, a framework truce emerged:

-U.S. duties frozen at fixed 55% on Chinese goods
+U.S. duties frozen at a fixed 55% on Chinese goods.

-China resumes rare-earth exports (civilian use), with 6‑month licensing process
+China resumes rare-earth exports (civilian use), with a 6-month licensing process.

 But key issues remain: